-(G) Each small facility shall have at least two remotely located means of escape that do not involve windows.
-The arrangement shall be such that there is a primary means of escape from each sleeping room that provides a path of travel to the outside without traversing any corridor or other space exposed to unprotected vertical openings or common living spaces, such as living rooms and kitchens.
+(G) Each small facility must have at least two remotely located means of escape that do not involve windows.
+The arrangement must be such that there is a primary means of escape from each sleeping room that provides a path of travel to the outside without traversing any corridor or other space exposed to unprotected vertical openings or common living spaces, such as living rooms and kitchens.
 Exceptions are as follows:

 (i) A second means of escape or alternate protection is not required: